Council says 'no other option' as another school partially closes, March 16

 Henry Tudor School in Pembroke also remains partially closed today, with Year Eight learners working via Google Classroom from home.

-However, both Mary Immaculate School and Spittal Church in Wales VC School have returned to a completely open status after being partially closed yesterday (Tuesday).
+Both Mary Immaculate School and Spittal Church in Wales VC School, however, have returned to a completely open status after being partially closed yesterday (Tuesday).

 Pembrokeshire County Council has spoken about the recent partial school closures, saying that attendance of both pupils and staff is improving.